What to expect:

 The new extension of Brett Way will consist of two 12 ft. travel lanes and two 5 ft. shoulders.
 This project will also construct a new rail crossing and close the existing crossing on Summers Lane.
 The new crossing will include actuated grates, a feature that is missing from the Summers Lane Crossing.
 Once Brett Way is constructed, Summers Lane will be closed on both sides of the railroad tracks.

-Buses are required by law to stop at railroad crossings.
+Buses must stop at railroad crossings.
 The existing rail crossings on OR 140 causes buses to stop in the travel lanes.
-The project will install a bus pullout lane for each direction of travel and install new railroad crossing arms to cross all lanes of travel.
-The bus pullout will improve safety and traffic flow by decreasing back-ups and improving capacity of the highway.
+The project will install a bus pullout lane for each direction of travel and install new railroad crossing arms.
+The bus pullout will improve safety and traffic flow by decreasing back-ups and increasing capacity of the highway.

 Brett Way between Summers Lane and Homedale Road and the intersection of OR140 and Homedale Road in Klamath Falls